 Do you know what the building blocks of your body are?
 They’re proteins known as amino acids, and they create the structure of your body’s cells, work to transport nutrients and support the functioning of all major bodily systems.

-Another nutrient group important to disease prevention are antioxidants.
+Another nutrient group important to disease prevention is antioxidants.
 Found in a huge variety of food sources, antioxidants prevent and reverse oxidative stress, the damage that free radicals cause to body functions.

 Free radicals can be introduced into the body through sun overexposure, chemicals found in your environment and various other sources, but when you eat a diet full of high-antioxidant foods, you can slow the age-related breakdown of your cells as well as reduce your risk of cancer, heart disease and stroke (among other diseases).

-An important antioxidant found in breadfruit is vitamin C, found in such a high quantity that it more than covers the daily recommended value.
-Individuals who eat diets rich in fruits and vegetables containing a lot of vitamin C have a decreased risk of heart disease, stroke and cancer, as well as an extended life span compared to those who do not have a high dietary intake of vitamin C. (4)
+An important antioxidant found in breadfruit is vitamin C. Individuals who eat diets rich in fruits and vegetables containing a lot of vitamin C have a decreased risk of heart disease, stroke and cancer, as well as an extended life span compared to those who do not have a high dietary intake of vitamin C.

-Breadfruit is also incredibly high in fiber, offering nearly half the daily recommended intake in just one serving.
+Breadfruit is also incredibly high in fiber.
 A high-fiber diet is associated strongly with a reduced risk of high blood pressure, hypertension and other heart disease risk factors, along with metabolic syndrome.

-Because breadfruit is high in potassium (with more than 30 percent of the daily value in one serving), it also offers protection from low potassium, a leading cause of congestive heart failure.
+Because breadfruit is high in potassium, it also offers protection from low potassium, a leading cause of congestive heart failure.
 Deficiencies in potassium and magnesium (which is also found in relatively high quantities in breadfruit) complicate and exacerbate heart problems, so anyone at risk for heart disease should take great care to supplement these essential nutrients into their diets.
-(7)